athanikos/FootBotStore/README.md

 2. Create a kafka topic called  MonksLiveMatches
 3. Deploy  GetMonksLiveScoresToKafka & PutMonksMatchesToMongoFromKafka pipelines contained in streamsets folder
 4. Replace the api token with your sportMonks Api token in GetMonksLiveScoresToKafka
-5. To create a collection in mongo that holds FT Matches only run BuildFootballMatchesFromMatches.js  aggregation pipeline that adds a number of statistics
+5. To create a collection in mongo that holds FT Matches only run BuildFootballMatchesFromMatches.js  aggregation pipeline that groups matches by status = FT and adds a number of statistics

 # StreamSets Pipelines
 ## GetMonksLiveScoresToKafka